 - Inpatient Areas:

-- Labor and Delivery Units: Two designated visitors are permitted to accompany patients who have been admitted for labor.
+- Labor and Delivery Units: Patients who have been admitted for labor may have two designated visitors per stay.
 (This includes certified doulas or birthing coaches.)
 Visiting hours for the Labor and Delivery Units are available 24 hours a day.

-- All Other Inpatient Units: All other inpatient units may have one visitor.
+- All Other Inpatient Units: All other inpatient units may have one designated visitor per day.